India says it successfully test-fires anti-satellite weapon

-NEW DELHI (AP) — India successfully test-fired an anti-satellite weapon on Wednesday, Prime Minister Narendra Modi said in an unexpected announcement just weeks before a general election.
+NEW DELHI (AP) — India successfully test-fired an anti-satellite weapon Wednesday, Prime Minister Narendra Modi said in an unexpected announcement of military advancement that was broadcast live just weeks before a general election.

-Modi said in an address broadcast live that Indian scientists had destroyed a low earth orbit satellite with a missile, demonstrating India's capacity as a "space power" alongside the U.S., Russia and China.
+He said the destruction of a satellite in low-earth orbit by missile demonstrated India's capacity as a "space power" alongside the U.S., Russia and China.

-Pallava Bagla, a science writer at the New Delhi Television Channel, said that by successfully hitting the fast-moving satellite, India had crossed a "very significant threshold."

-"India demonstrated that we can, if threatened, bring down an enemy satellite in space," Bagla said.

 The announcement is Modi's latest bid to flex India's military muscle as his party seeks to retain power in polls beginning April 11.

-Afterward in an air skirmish, Pakistan shot down one of India's Soviet-era fighter jets, prompting scrutiny of India's aging military hardware.
+In Washington, the vice commander of U.S. Air Force Space Command, Lt.
+Gen. David Thompson, told a Senate Armed Services Committee hearing that the Air Force detected the collision in space.
+It happened at 1:39 a.m. in Washington, or 10:30 a.m. in New Delhi.

+Pallava Bagla, a science writer at the New Delhi Television Channel, said that by hitting the fast-moving satellite, India had crossed a significant threshold and demonstrated it could "bring down an enemy satellite in space."

-Modi said Wednesday that the new capability is "not against anyone," and that India's policy remains against the use of weapons in space.
+Modi said the anti-satellite capability is "not against anyone," and that India's policy remains against the use of weapons in space.

 Earlier this month, acting U.S. Defense Secretary Patrick Shanahan argued for a 2020 Pentagon budget shaped by national security threats posed by China, including anti-satellite weapons.